 - Limited HD Streaming: With satellite internet, it can be tricky to get the consistency and speed of connection needed to stream in high-definition so, most users compromise, accepting lower quality streaming without interruptions rather than struggling through an HD streaming experience that buffers every couple of minutes.

-To find out more about the new Gen5 satellite internet plans from HughesNet, check out this review on YouTube or go to their website here.
+To find out more about the new Gen5 satellite internet plans from HughesNet, go to their website here.

 #2.
 Use Cellphone Data To Connect To The Internet